Are you so terrified of flying you'd almost rather cancel your trip?

 He even sounds the part.
 By the time we finished our phone call, I was relaxed enough to board the plane right there and then.

-As is the case with everything, the course has its strong points.
+But as is the case with everything, the course has its strengths and weaknesses.

 ✅ The course is taught by a former pilot and trained therapist with ample experience in teaching people how to deal with flying anxiety (or outright terror).